pshirali/workbench/docs/source/concepts/basics.rst

 1. Overall there is less code to maintain.
-2. It is easy influence control on a whole class of environments by moving code to a ``Shelf`` at the appropriate subdirectory
+2. It is easy influence control on a whole group of environments by moving code to a ``Shelf`` at the appropriate subdirectory
 3. Redeclaration results in overriding.
-Code in `shelf` at a deeper depths overrides those at lower depths (closer to ``WORKBENCH_HOME``).
+Code in a `shelf` at a deeper depth
+   overrides those at lower depths (closer to ``WORKBENCH_HOME``).
 Code in a `bench` overrides all `shelves`.
 The workbench `tree` could be designed to be shallow, or deeply nested to cater to the amount of overriding